samozturk/condainer-cli/rte-cli/README.md

 >-f, --sourceFile string    path of compressed package directory

->-v, --version              version for rte-cli
+>- , --version              version for rte-cli

+>-r, --requirementsFile     Path of requirements.txt to be installed

+>-v , --pythonVersion       Python version of the environment

 Use **"rte-cli [command] --help"** for more information about a command.